ticktockhouse/ansible/roles/addjerry/README.md

 ## no sudo for you matey!!!
 ```

-Expects key files (somewhat unconventionally) to be provided as the files/ directory of the role, in the format "<username>.key.pub" will ignore errors if no key exists
+Expects key files (somewhat unconventionally) to be provided as the files/ directory of the role, in the format `<username>.key.pub`.
+Will ignore errors if no key exists
 ...etc